RafikFarhad/push-to-gcr-github-action/ReadMe.md

-# Push to GCR Github Action
+# Push to GCR GitHub Action

 An action that build docker image and push to Google Cloud Registry.